 Strip Canoe Kits

 The Pre-Kit Canoe Package contains: Strip Building DVD, Newfound Woodworks’ Fiberglassing DVD, and The Illustrated Guide to Wood Strip Canoe Building by Susan Van Leuven.
 This package will give you all the information you need to plan your canoe project.
+If you would like to purchase a Pre-Kit, please click on the price under the Pre-Kit column.

-The Canoe Kit contains: Plan sheet and layout sheet, Stripbuilding Notes, and a CD of Construction Pictures.
-Coved and Beaded 6′ to 10′ Northern White Cedar Strips, About 30% Full Length Western Red Cedar Strips, Solid, pre-milled Ash Outwales, Scuppered Ash Inwales, Ash Thwart or Yoke, Natural Cane/Ash Seat(s), Ash Seat Hangers, Seat Hardware, Stem Laminations, Deck Material, Fiberglass, Slow Cure, Low Viscosity, Non-Blushing Epoxy, Epoxy Application Supplies, and Varnish.
-Mold Forms for canoes are NOW INCLUDED IN THE KIT PRICES BELOW.
-All mold forms now include Clamping Grooves for Stapleless Construction.
-If you want everything in a kit add the Pre-Kit cost to the Kit cost; call us or e-mail and we will quote shipping and packaging costs.
+The Canoe Kit contains: Plan sheet and layout sheet, Stripbuilding Instructions, and a CD of Construction Pictures, HIN Number, Cove and Bead: 6′ to 10′ Northern White Cedar Strips, About 30% Full Length Western Red Cedar Strips, Several Alaskan Yellow accent strips, Solid, pre-milled Ash Outwales, Scuppered Ash Inwales, Ash Thwart or Yoke, Natural Cane/Ash Seat(s) with Cleats, Seat Hardware, Stem Laminations, Deck Material, Fiberglass, Slow Cure, Low Viscosity, Non-Blushing Epoxy, Epoxy Application Supplies, and Varnish with Application Supplies.

 A wooden boat sitting on top of grass.